 The retirement contribution sharing formula for the CalPERS Employer Contribution Rate under the 2.5% at 55 Plan shall be as follows:

-- A. Effective the full pay period that contains July 1, 2021, the employee's total CalPERS contribution (combined Employee contribution and Employee's share of the City's contribution) for employees shall be eighteen percent (18%). - B. Effective the full pay period that contains July 1, 2022, the employee's total CalPERS contribution (combined Employee contribution and the Employee's share of the City's contribution) for employees shall be fifteen percent (15%).
+A. Effective the full pay period that contains July 1, 2022, the employee's total CalPERS contribution (combined Employee contribution and the Employee's share of the City's contribution) for employees shall be fifteen percent (15%).